(Updated as on April 14, 2020)

 The receipted challans in case of cash tender are generally handed over to the remitter immediately across the counter.
 In case of payments made by cheque/DD, the receipted challan is issued only on realization of the instruments based on the clearing cycle of the local Clearing House.
 In all such cases, a paper token is issued to the depositor indicating the date on which the receipted challan will be ready for delivery.
-The receipted challan will have to be collected within 15 days from the date indicated on the paper token, by surrendering the paper token.
+The receipted challan will have to be collected within a specified number of days from the date of delivery, as indicated on the paper token, by surrendering the paper token.

 5. What if the paper token is misplaced / lost?

 In case of loss of original token, on a specific request and on payment of prescribed fees, the receipted challan is issued.